sp4ce-cowboy/tp/docs/DeveloperGuide.md

 public static final String FONT_STYLE_ITALIC = "-fx-font-style: italic";
 ```

-**Hash-Based Category Coloring:** UniCa$h doesn't place a restriction on the maximum number of
+**Hash-Based Category Colouring:** UniCa$h doesn't place a restriction on the maximum number of
 categories available in total, across the app.
-Thus, color coding each category was not possible,
+Thus, colour coding each category was not possible,
 and a means for ensuring that unique categories (i.e. same case-insensitive name) have unique
-colors needed to be devised.
+colours needed to be devised.
 We found that using a category's hash code was the most optimal
 solution and so a method that converts a category's hash code into a 6-digit hexademical RGB
-color code was created.
-To offset outlier values that resulted in dark colors with poor
+colour code was created.
+To offset outlier values that resulted in dark colours with poor
 legibility, a brightness offset function was also written, a modified snippet of that function
 is shown below.